layerswap/project-stork/README.md

 ## Demo
 Check out how simple is using Stork!
 [Watch on Youtube](https://www.youtube.com/watch?v=R1ZVhTwik2s).

+## Conclusion

+Stork is a promising project that aims to leverage social identity for transacting digital assets.
+While it is not ready for production use, it provides a solid foundation for further development and exploration of the use of Chainlink Functions for on-chain social identity verification.
+The project code can be found on the links provided below.

 ## Roadmap

 - [x] Implement MVP (for ETHDenver Hackathon)
 - [x] Make claim transactions gasless
 - [x] Make AccessToken encrypted
 - [x] Make a check for AccessToken to be from specific client-id
+- [ ] Allow remmaping of twitter handle after 2 hours (ensuring access token is )
 - [ ] Code cleanup, restructure repository
 - [ ] Improve privacy of transactions
 - [ ] Implement governence for Relayer/Encryptors